Applitools for Selenium IDE Tutorial🔥

 target input field.

-Check Window, this command takes an optional argument of a name.
+eyes check window, this command takes an optional argument of a name.
 If one is not provided the URL of the current page will be used.

-Set Viewport Size
+Eyes Set Viewport Size

-This resizes the browser to match the viewport size (excluding window borders).
+eyes set viewport size command resizes the browser to match the viewport size (excluding window borders).
 Setting a viewport size is useful for ensuring consistent test results.
 It is also required for every visual test since it is used to determine the layout of your app and its elements.

 It takes a required argument of